 “I’d go in the morning and grab the big boken that Kinoshita Sensei had made out of a tree branch, because I was still full of ego and wanted to keep the arms buffed.
 So before all the students have got their Japanese shoes on, I’m going up and down the dojo [swinging the boken] and my back went,” Lindsay remembers.
 “Then all of a sudden I got a bloated stomach and boom.
 I was in so much pain, I used to lay on my back after class and nearly cry.
 I stayed there for three months, Abe Sensei took me to two hospitals they couldn’t find out what was wrong.
 My body shut down and that’s the test that I went through.
 Because I could not use one bit of strength, I had to find another way, and learn to use ki.
 Then Abe Sensei said, ‘Now you understand real aikido’.”

 Lindsay and McRae met in 1994, after Lindsay appeared on the cover of Blitz with a story about his training under Steven Seagal Sensei at his (former) Tenshin dojo in Los Angeles.
-McRae, hungry for knowledge, went to meet him.
-They kept in contact, on and off, until 2006, when McRae asked to join him in building the organisation.
+McRae, eager for knowledge, went to meet him.
+They kept in contact, on and off, until 2006, when McRae asked to join him in building his organisation.

 Like Lindsay, McRae wasn’t always a master of his ki.
 He had a hard exterior to break down before it could really flow.
 Discovering – let alone mastering – something like ki fusion was far from his mind when he and an even burlier mate sauntered onto the tatami mats with Sensei David Brown for the first time.